mozilla/fxa-archive/README.md

 # Welcome to Firefox Accounts

+## This repository is a historic archive.
+See [mozilla/fxa](https://github.com/mozilla/fxa) for up to date information

 Firefox Accounts is the authentication and authorization system for Mozilla Services, providing access to services such as Firefox Sync, Pocket and https://addons.mozilla.org.